Bachelor of Science (Computer Science)

 Program Info ( Eligibility Criteria )

-For the award of BS (Computer Science) degree, a student must have:
+For the award of Bachelor of Science (Computer Science) degree, a student must have:

-• Passed courses totalling at least 133 credit hours, including all those courses which have been specified as Core courses.
+• Passed courses totaling at least 137 credit hours, including all core courses.

 Tentative Study Plan